 Our slides have been published in medical textbooks by various publishers, such as the Oxford University Press.
 We are proud to offer our content to learners via textbooks free-of-charge; the textbooks containing our work have been donated to the University of Calgary’s Faculty of Medicine to support the same Calgary medical students who work on the Calgary Guide.

-Indirectly, our content is also continually evaluated by users from all around the world (over 324,000 users from over 150 countries, as of March 2020).
+Indirectly, our content is also continually used and evaluated by users from all around the world (over 1 million users from 150+ countries, as of August 2022).
 If you have any suggestions of how to improve our content, we’d love to hear from you.
 Please, Contact Us.